azuredk/docker-on-azure-hol/exercise03/03-dockerfile/README.md

 ##Building a Dockerfile

-So lets start off by building a simply image.
+So lets start off by building a simple image.
 We'll do this by creating a `Dockerfile` that contains a set of instructions that tells Docker how to build our image.

 First we need to create a directory with a `Dockerfile` in it.